Business planning is critical to successfully starting and building a business.

-While going through this process you should also start working on a cashflow document, which is essential in determining the feasibility of your business.
+While going through this process, and writing your business plan, you should also start working on a cashflow document, which is essential in determining the feasibility of your business.
 Ultimately, your financial cashflow will determine whether you should keep moving forward.
+Both documents can be downloaded and are located on the right side of this screen.
+As you work through this process, refer to the 10 Steps to Starting a Business located under the Resource Tools tab on CORE!

 - Is the timing right in this industry?